-Students should dress in a way that is “appropriate to a working situation”.
+Students should dress in a way that is “appropriate to a professional working environment”.
 Our dress code is therefore not as formal as a uniform, but it is more formal than casual clothes.
 By complying with this code Sixth Form students set an excellent example to the rest of the school.

-To give some clarity, the following points apply;
+To give some clarity the following points apply;

 - Ripped, dirty, faded and frayed clothes and shoes are not allowed.
-They cannot be
+They cannot be considered smart casual clothes

 - Trousers should be clean with no extreme decoration such as studs and patches.
 Jeans, including blue denim and denim look materials in other colours are allowed.
-Extreme styles are not allowed including over-large trousers of any style.
+Extreme styles are not allowed including over-large trousers of any style

 - Shorts of any kind are not permitted

 - Leggings may only be worn if they are covered by a dress or long top.
-The top should be at least mid-thigh in length.
+The top should be at least mid-thigh in length

-- Flip-flops or any other shoes that are not strapped to your feet are unsafe in school as they present a health and safety risk.
+- Flip-flops or any other shoes that are not strapped to your feet are unsafe in school as they present a health and safety risk

 - Clothing should not be revealing at the neckline, waist or hips.
-No underwear should be visible.
+No underwear should be visible

-- Tracksuit or jogging bottoms should never be worn, this includes leisure trousers made of jogger material.
+- Tracksuit or jogging bottoms should never be worn, this includes leisure trousers made of jogger or velour material

-- Piercings should be discreet and appropriate for a school setting.
+- Piercings should be discreet and appropriate for a school setting